-In FY23, the southern pine beetle continued to threaten more timber in the southern region of the United States than any other forest insect.
+In FY24, the southern pine beetle continued to threaten more timber in the southern region of the United States than any other forest insect.
 In response to this ongoing risk, the MFC continued to partner with the USDA Forest Service's Forest Health Protection Program (Southern Region) to administer a Southern Pine Beetle (SPB) Prevention/ Education Program.
 This program aims to teach landowners about the benefits of thinning to reduce the risk of SPB hazards.
 In addition, the associated SPB cost share program was designed to provide a financial incentive for landowners who applied approved first thinning management practices to their pine stands to reduce their risk of southern pine beetle infestation.

 The second leading insect to threaten pine timber in the South continued to be the lps Engraver Beetle.
 Drought conditions and stress from severe winds can cause lps Engraver Beetle populations to increase dramatically.
+In FY24, MS endured severe drought conditions which lead to an Ips outbreak in central and southwest portions of the state.
+A study was conducted by the USDA Southern Research Station using satellite imagery.
+An estimated over 80,000 acres of pine timber was impacted due to Ips Engraver Beetles.